-Cost minimisation analyses are used if the effects of two interventions are comparable (i.e. there is a therapeutic claim of non-inferiority).
-It considers that there is no net health change involved in moving from one intervention to another; hence costeffectiveness decisions can be made on the basis of the difference in the total cost alone, i.e. the intervention with the lowest cost is considered the most cost effective option.
+Cost minimisation analyses are used if the clinical effects of two interventions are comparable (i.e. there is a therapeutic claim of non-inferiority), the safety profile of one intervention is equivalent or superior (in both nature and magnitude) to the other intervention, and the use of one intervention is anticipated to result in equivalent or lower costs to the healthcare system compared to the other intervention.
+It considers that there is no net health change involved in moving from one intervention to another; hence cost-effectiveness decisions can be made on the basis of the difference in the total cost alone, i.e. the intervention with the lowest cost is considered the most cost effective option.